 - any related, secondary or ancillary purposes.

-We may also collect, use and disclose your information in other ways where permitted by law.
+We may also collect, use and disclose your information in other ways where permitted or required by law.

 Disclosure of your personal information to third parties